-During the lockdown period over Europe, transport and industrial activities mostly stopped, and consequently the related emissions also decreased.
-This had an immediate effect on $SO_2$ and $NO_x$ (Guevara et al., 2021; Doumbia et al., 2021).
-Reductions of $SO_2$ and $NO_x$ caused less production of atmospheric sulfuric and nitric acids.
-The latter had a rapid twofold effect on the lifetime of ammonia: (i) Less available atmospheric acids needed less ammonia for reaction towards sulfate (mainly) and nitrate aerosols (secondarily) and therefore the loss-rates declined (Figure 6a) leading to accumulation of ammonia in its free form; (ii) ammonia originates mainly from agriculture and livestock, and these activities were slightly affected during the European lockdowns increasing the associated emissions (see Figure 2, though with a lower trend than previous years as discussed in section 3.4).
-The rising levels of ammonia during the COVID-19 lockdowns in Europe have been confirmed by the CrIS observations (Figure 2 and 3) and have been also reported elsewhere (Kuttippurath et al., 2023; Viatte et al., 2021; Xu et al., 2022; Lovarelli et al., 2021).
+During the lockdown period in Europe, transport and industrial activities mostly stopped, and consequently the related emissions also decreased.
+This had an immediate effect on SO2 and NO_x (Guevara et al., 2021; Doumbia et al., 2021).
+Reductions in SO2 and NO_x caused less production of atmospheric sulfuric and nitric acids.
+The latter had a rapid two-fold effect on the lifetime of ammonia: (i) fewer available atmospheric acids needed less ammonia to create sulfate (mainly) and nitrate aerosols (secondarily), and therefore the loss rates declined (Fig. 6a), leading to accumulation of ammonia in its free form, and (ii) ammonia originates mainly from agriculture and livestock, and these activities were only slightly affected during the European lockdowns, increasing the associated emissions (see Fig. 2, although with a lower trend than previous years, as discussed in Sect.
+3.4).
+The rising levels of ammonia during the COVID-19 lockdowns in Europe have been confirmed by the CrIS observations (Figs. 2 and 3) and have been also reported elsewhere (Kuttippurath et al., 2023; Viatte et al., 2021; Xu et al., 2022; Lovarelli et al., 2021).

-4.2 Disturbance in the secondary formation of PM2.5
+4.2 Disturbance in the secondary formation of PM{2.5}

-The response of the restriction measures on PM2.5 mass concentrations suggests a relationship that is more complex than expected and beyond road traffic intensity, at least for Europe.
+The response of PM{2.5} mass concentrations to the restriction measures suggests a relationship that is more complex than expected and beyond road traffic intensity, at least for Europe.
 It has been reported that there was no systematic decrease in PM2.5 concentrations during COVID-19 lockdowns in the USA (Archer et al., 2020; Bekbulat et al., 2021) or even in Chinese cities (Mo et al., 2021), where primary sources are abundant and stringent lockdown measures decreased PM levels (Zhang et al., 2023).
-In a recent study focusing on PM2.5 measurements over 30 urban and regional background European sites, Putaud et al. (2023) showed that the implementation of the lockdown measures resulted in minor increases in PM2.5 mass concentration in Europe of +5±33%.
-The latter aligns well with several regional studies focusing on the impact of lockdowns to regional pollution (Querol et al., 2021; Shi et al., 2021; Viatte et al., 2021; Thunis et al., 2021; Putaud et al., 2021).
+In a recent study focusing on PM{2.5} measurements over 30 urban and regional background European sites, Putaud et al. (2023) showed that the implementation of the lockdown measures resulted in minor increases in PM{2.5} mass concentration of $+5 \pm 33$ % in Europe.
+This aligns well with several regional studies focusing on the impact of lockdowns on regional pollution (Querol et al., 2021; Shi et al., 2021; Viatte et al., 2021; Thunis et al., 2021; Putaud et al., 2021).